EpsilonSolutions/netscaler-command-reference/docs/network/interface/interface.md

 Add a four-byte 802.1q tag to every packet sent on this interface.
 The ON setting applies the tag for this interface's native VLAN.
 OFF applies the tag for all VLANs other than the native VLAN.
 Possible values: ON, OFF
 Default value: OFF

+<b>trunkmode</b>
+Accept and send 802.1q VLAN tagged packets, based on Allowed Vlan List of this interface.
+Possible values: ON, OFF
+Default value: OFF

+<b>trunkAllowedVlan</b>
+VLAN ID or range of VLAN IDs will be allowed on this trunk interface.
+In the command line interface, separate the range with a hyphen.
+For example: 40-90.
+Minimum value: 1
+Maximum value: 4094

 <b>lacpMode</b>
 Bind the interface to a LA channel created by the Link Aggregation control protocol (LACP).